In less than two months, we will be heading off on our annual family vacation. We’ve been knee deep in family travel planning, and we’re so excited!

-One thing I always keep in mind when I’m doing family travel planning is the sleeping arrangements for my family.
+When family travel planning, consider the sleeping arrangements for your family.
 If you’re traveling overseas with young kids, it helps to book family rooms so your kids don’t end up sleeping in their own separate room in some strange hotel.

-Another important thing to do at this time, especially if you’re traveling overseas, is to obtain or renew your passport.
+If you’re traveling overseas, use this time to obtain or renew your passport.
 Most countries require at least three months left on your passport for entry, so make sure your family and you have up to date passports.
-You don’t want to risk arriving at the airport the day of travel only to have the airline block your kid from entering the plane because their passport is expiring in less than three months (this actually happened to a friend of mine!).
-Standard passport processing takes about six weeks, so this will give you enough time to get visas if you need to.
+You don’t want to risk arriving at the airport and not being able to travel because of your passport’s expiration date (this actually happened to a friend of mine!).

 You can also start to think about what you will pack for your trip.
 If your little one is still sleeping in a crib, are you planning on bringing a pack and play?
 Will you need to bring a stroller, or baby carrier?
-Is there special gear you need?
 What kinds of toys and activities will you take along to help the kids pass the time?
-My philosophy is to pack as minimally as possible.
-But with young kids, some things (like a stroller or baby carrier) are a necessity.
+My philosophy is to pack as minimally as possible, given the needs of your family.

 Two months to go

 At the two month mark, your date of departure is now just around the corner.
-At this point, you can go ahead and book activities that you plan on doing during your family vacation.
-I personally like to keep my itineraries fluid and flexible.
-But it doesn’t hurt to have some pre-booked activities that you can look forward to doing.
+Go ahead and book activities that you plan on doing during your family vacation.
+Staying flexible during travel is helpful, but it doesn’t hurt to have some pre-booked activities that you can look forward to doing.

-If you’re traveling to a country that requires a visa, and that country doesn’t offer visa-on-arrival, you should probably take this time to apply for a visa.
+You should probably take this time to apply for a visa if your destination country requires it.
 Visa processing can sometimes take a long time, so it’s good to plan ahead when you’re doing family travel planning.
 Check your destination country’s embassy or consular website for information regarding visas.

 One month to go

-One of the family travel planning things you will need to do at the one month mark is arranging ground transportation both at your destination, and to and from the airport in your hometown.
+At the one month mark, arrange ground transportation both at your destination, and to and from the airport in your hometown.
 For short trips, we like doing the cheap daily parking options near the airport.
 But if it’s for a longer trip, we’ll arrange for a shuttle pickup.

 The final thing I like to do one month before a family vacation is to register with the State Department.
-If you’re a United States citizen, registering with the Smart Traveler Enrollment Program (STEP) can help the US government know where you are in case of natural disasters or civil unrest.
+For United States citizens, registering with the Smart Traveler Enrollment Program (STEP) can help the US government know where you are in case of natural disasters or civil unrest.
 Other countries may have similar types of registries for their nationals traveling abroad.
-I suggest doing some research before you go.

 Two weeks to go

 At the two week mark, you’re starting to go into the home stretch.
-This is a good time to arrange for hold mail service during your family vacation.
-Doing this is important if you’re going to be gone for an extended period of time.
-These days, you don’t need to actually go to the Post Office to set up hold mail.
-You can do it all online.
+This is a good time to arrange for hold mail service during your family vacation, especially if you’re going to be gone for an extended period of time.
+You can set up hold mail online.
 And you can even arrange for your held mail to be delivered to you the day after you return from your trip.

 One week to go

 The common packing advice for family travel planning is to pack half of what you need and carry twice as much money as you need.
 This is sage advice.
-But sometime it can be hard to follow when you have kids who require diapers, extra change of clothes, wet wipes, etc. In any case, when it comes to packing, try and leave at least a third of your bag empty for souvenirs.
+But sometime it can be hard to follow when you have kids.
+Try and leave at least a third of your bag empty for souvenirs.

 Another important thing to do with one week left to go is to double check all your travel arrangements.
 Are all the tickets for airfare and regional transportation paid for?
 Have you booked your lodging (or have plans for lodging)?
 Do you have all the travel documents you need for travel?
 Have you received all the appropriate vaccinations?
-Do you have enough space in your camera for the thousands of pictures you’ll be taking on your trip?
 This is more of a piece of mind check than anything else.